 The air is cooler, the leaves have that rustling sound and it is quieter.
 The fields of green are no of longer green corn stalks or green soybeans.
 The horizon is a golden and amber of fall.
 Soon we will remember what James Whitcomb Riley wrote, “The frost is on the punkin”.

-Beaches, swim parties and bar-be-ques become a season of tailgating, football games, and bar-be-ques.
 Pumpkin becomes the vegetable in the dessert buffet.
-I selected my reliable Pumpkin Bread recipe, received from a elementary school bazaar.
-You know it has to be good, goodness this was about 1979!
+It is delicious with a cream cheese spread.
+I selected my reliable Pumpkin Bread recipe that was received in a elementary school bazaar.
+It had to be goo.

 Another favorite pumpkin dessert is Libby’s Pumpkin Roll recipe..
 It is easy to make this extra special dessert with the canned pumpkin with the cream cheese filling.